Table of Contents

 To schedule a private consultation with the Matus Law Group to process a trust, call us at (732) 281-0060.

-You may choose a trusted individual such as a family member or a trusted friend or associate.
+You may choose a trusted individual, such as a family member, a trusted friend, or an associate.
 You may also choose to use a corporate trustee.
 Corporate trustees can include trust companies, lawyers, banks, and other financial institutions.
 These individuals or institutions have the experience of managing trusts that friends and family members may not have.

 Like other forms of estate planning and asset management, revocable living trusts have their benefits and their disadvantages.
-While it is not an option for everyone, having a trust can be particularly beneficial for those who have significant assets, property in other states, special needs loved ones, or have a large extended family where probate can become complex and time-consuming.
+Although a trust is not suitable for every situation, it can be particularly helpful for people with significant assets, property in other states, loved ones with special needs, or a large extended family for whom probate could become a difficult and lengthy process.

 Is a living trust right for you?
 Some questions that your New Jersey living trust attorney may ask when consulting with you are: